ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/configuration.md

 1. To enable ES Module Syntax.
 By default, Node.js treats files as CommonJS modules.
 The "type": "module" declaration in package.json tells Node.js to interpret .js files as ES Modules.
 This allows you to use modern JavaScript features such as import and export statements, which are part of the ES Module specification.
 2. To enable compatibility with AWS Lambda.
 AWS Lambda supports Node.js runtimes that can interpret both CommonJS and ES Modules.
 However, to use ES Module syntax directly, you need to explicitly set the module type in your package.json.
 Without "type": "module", Node.js will throw errors if you try to use import and export syntax, as it defaults to CommonJS which uses require and module.exports.

-We are now ready to deploy the serverless application.
+You are now ready to deploy the serverless application.